ipbyrne/vue-boiler-plus/README.md

 ## Features
 - SEO Ready
-- User Accounts Built In (Sign In/Register/Update Account Info).
+- User Accounts Built In (Sign In/Register/Update Account Info/Reset Password via Tokens).
 - Secure - Authenticated with JSON Web Tokens.
 - Email Configurations Built In.
 - Built In Functionality to use WordPress.com as a headless CMS for your blog (Simply add your wordpress API url to the client config file).